 All you need to do is dissolve it in plenty of hot water, add it to your pot or whatever you are using, add your fiber, and let it do its thing.

-I’ve found that alum intensifies the colors.
+I’ve found that alum greatly intensifies the colors in dyed material.
 Alum has also made colors much more resistant to sunlight fading.
 You can see the intensity of the alum in our batch of cabbage dye.
 The top right image has the alum.